 For a lot of people, the thought of vegan cuisine seems bland and unappealing.
 Chef and food justice activist Bryant Terry is putting an end to that with his latest cookbook, Afro-Vegan.
 Don’t look for meatless versions of soul food favorites here—no macaroni and soy cheese, faux fried chicken or tofu barbecue ribs.
 For his fourth book, Terry goes global, tapping African food ways from the continent, Caribbean, Latin America and the American South and puts them in flavorful vegan context.
 “I want to bring Afro-diasporic food from the margins to the center of people’s consciousness,” says the Memphis-born, Oakland-based chef.
 During a recent chat at New York’s Union Square Greenmarket, Terry shared his food roots, cooking inspirations and kitchen must-haves.

 EBONY: Did you gravitate to the kitchen as a boy?

-BRYANT TERRY: I was always interested in cooking and I think it’s because my grandparents really embraced my presence in the kitchen.
-All of the grand kids had to [work in] my paternal grandfather’s garden, helping, harvesting, weeding, shelling, shucking and doing all the things we had to do to prepare meals.
-Also, I’d be in the kitchen with my maternal grandmother a lot, and she cooked everything from scratch and canned, pickled and preserved.
-She practically had a mini orchard in her backyard with plum, pear, peach and nectarine trees.
+BRYANT TERRY: I was always interested in cooking, and I think it’s because my grandparents really embraced my presence in the kitchen.
+All the grandkids had to [work in] my paternal grandfather’s garden, helping, harvesting, weeding, shelling, shucking and doing all the things we had to do to prepare meals.
+Also, I’d be in the kitchen with my maternal grandmother a lot.
+She cooked everything from scratch and canned, pickled and preserved.
+She practically had a mini-orchard in her backyard with plum, pear, peach and nectarine trees.
 So that’s always been the foundation for me.